Cold calling vs email prospecting?

 Unlike cold calling where you have to think quickly, engage your prospect in conversation, and capture their attention, cold email gives you an opportunity to carefully compose it and test its performance.

-Being persistent and following up is the No 1. factor which will land you a lot of demos, meetings, and conversions, so don’t be a quitter.
+Being persistent and following up is the No 1. factor that will land you a lot of demos, meetings, and conversions, so don’t be a quitter.

 Before you decide when to use one of these sales strategies, here are a couple of guidelines:

-When you want to contact the top management of a company, it’s better to start with an email, as it’s much easier than to reach them by the phone.
+- When you want to contact the top management of a company, it’s better to start with an email, as it’s much easier than to reach them by phone.